 Total revenues fluctuate quarter over quarter.
-Revenue growth is driven by the addition of new SaaS licenses associated with new customers going live and the scaling of existing customers.
+Revenue growth is driven by the addition of new SaaS licenses associated with the new customers going live and the scaling of existing customers.

 Other revenue fluctuations are due mainly to the timing of delivery of professional services and the sale of one-time legacy on-premise licenses.
-As the Company is in the process of moving away from on-premise licenses, this element of variability is diminishing and should disappear as the last significant on-premise customer transitions over to the SaaS product.
-The scaling of existing customers can be significant and large scaling events are somewhat unpredictable in their timing, which given the early growth stage of the Company, can result in period-to-period variability in ARR growth rates.
-In the future, revenues are expected to become more stable as the revenue base continues to migrate towards the recurring subscription revenue model.
+As the Company is in the process of moving away from on-premise licenses, this element of variability is diminishing and will disappear altogether as the last significant on-premise customer transitions over to the SaaS product.
+The scaling of existing customers can be significant and large scaling events are somewhat unpredictable in their timing which given the early growth stage of the Company, can result in period-to-period variability in ARR growth rates.
+In the future, we expect revenues will become more stable as the revenue base continues to migrate towards the recurring subscription revenue model.

-In addition to the impact of revenue changes referred to above, fluctuations in operating loss are driven primarily by fluctuations in cost of labour in the period, based on the hiring plan and the amount of qualifying labour capitalized to the intangible asset.
+In addition to the impact of revenue changes referred to above, fluctuations in operating losses are driven primarily by fluctuations in cost of labour in the period based on the hiring plan and the amount of qualifying labour capitalized to the intangible asset.
 Net loss is also affected by fluctuations in foreign exchange gains and losses recognized as a result of movements in foreign exchange rates between the Canadian dollar and the Euro and United States dollar, as the majority of the Company's costs and intercompany loans are denominated in Euro and United States dollar.
-Generally, there are limited quarterly or seasonal trends associated with the Company's business, though there has been a tendency toward a higher level of professional services revenue in the fourth quarter as customers focus on completing projects before the end of the year.
+Generally, there are limited quarterly or seasonal trends associated with the Company's business.

-kneat.com expects to record losses as it continues to invest in the development of its product, Kneat Gx, and in its go to market strategy.
+kneat.com expects to record losses as it continues the development of its product, Kneat Gx, and in its go to market strategy.
 The timing of the achievement of profitability is uncertain and will be impacted by the level of this investment and the rate of revenue growth.
-Refer to the Risk Factors section of this MD&A and note 16(e) Liquidity Risk of the unaudited condensed interim consolidated financial statements for the period ended September 30, 2023 for further details.
+Refer to the Risk Factors section of this MD&A and note 17(e) Liquidity Risk, of the audited consolidated financial statements for the year ended December 31, 2023 for further details.